Omarsalm/simulate_CRC/README.md

-# simulate the computation of CRC(circlyic redundence check)
+# simulate the computation of CRC(circlyic redundence check) and test the detection capability of CRC

-Given the original message you want to sent and the generator, return the CRC and the message will be transmitted

-# How to run
+# Usage

-run
+Run command

     ./compile

-in terminal to compile the source code and produce the program.
+to make to programs.

+# Program

+## crc

+Given the original message you want to sent and the generator, return the CRC and the message will be transmitted.

+You need to put appropriate generator and the message you want to transmitted in file "generator" and "original Message" before you run the program.

-run
+To run the program, run

     ./crc

-to run the program

-After running, use

-    ./cleanAux

-to clean unnecessary files.

-# Notes
+in the terminal.

+## experimentation

+Given a generator in the file "generator", test how many errors can be detected among much of simulation.

+You can edit:

+	- the generator in file "generator"
-You can edit the original message in "message" file and the generator in "generator" file.
+	- the length (in bits) of original message in the line 9 of "experimentation.cpp"
+	- the length (in bits) of noise in the line 10 of "experimentation.cpp"
+	- the number of experimentation in the line 11 of "experimentation.cpp"